yawboakye/categoria/README.md

 point of departure is the following:

-**a category/domain doesn't concern itself with the web part of the application.**
+**a category/domain doesn't concern itself with the web part of the application.** that is because the web concerns tend to be cross-cutting (across domains). in a controller action, it's possible to invoke several commands from different domains in service of the request. the returned response might also be a combination of data from different domains. in order to allow this freedom, all app components that directly handle web requests can remain in their conventional locations.

+what to call controllers? typically they have matched a given model. you have a `Document` model, here's the `DocumentsController`. now that the document model is subsumed under a domain of different name, the controller should be allowed to float freely. it could be an interface to a domain, or to several domains at the same time. an appropriate name should be chosen.

 ### directory structure of a domain